 GeoBallistics offers four different modes:

-The app can connect via Bluetooth with Vortex devices such as the Razor HD 4000 GB, Impact 4000, and Talon HD 10K.
+The app can connect via Bluetooth to Vortex devices such as the Razor HD 4000 GB, Impact 4000, and Talon HD 10K.
 Kestrel LiNK and WeatherFlow hardware are also supported.
-The bullet library includes Bryan Litz's Applied Ballistics profiles, and the integrated JBM ballistic calculator is rated as precise as those in the Shooter and BallisticsAE apps [25].
+The bullet library includes Bryan Litz' Applied Ballistics profiles, and the integrated JBM ballistic calculator is rated as precise as those in the Shooter and BallisticsAE apps [25].
 With the Muzzle Velocity Truing function, you can calibrate your muzzle velocity without a chronograph: simply shoot at distance, measure the impact, and enter the deviation [24].
-Additionally, the app creates Satellite Range Cards: mark terrain points like trees or embankments, and the app calculates the corresponding hold points [25].
+Additionally, the app creates Satellite Range Cards: mark terrain points like trees or berms, and the app calculates the corresponding hold points [25].

 Pros and Cons